 Instructions

-- In a small bowl whisk together honey, vegetable oil, dijon mustard, whole grain mustard, vinegar, salt, and pepper until well combined and oil is completely incorporated.
+- In a small bowl whisk together the honey, oil, dijon mustard, whole grain mustard, vinegar, salt, and pepper until well combined and oil is completely incorporated.¼ cup honey, ¼ cup oil, 2 tablespoons dijon mustard, 2 teaspoons whole grain mustard, 2 tablespoons apple cider vinegar, ½ teaspoon salt, ⅛ teaspoon pepper

-- Place chicken tenderloins or thinly sliced chicken breasts in a large ziplock bag.
-Pour in 1/3 cup of marinade and refrigerate for 30 minutes - 1 hour.
+- Place chicken tenderloins in a large ziplock bag.
+Pour in ⅓ cup of marinade and refrigerate for 30 minutes – 1 hour.1 pound chicken tenderloins

-- To the remaining marinade add 1/3 cup mayonnaise.
-Whisk to combine, cover, and set aside in the refrigerator.
+- To the remaining marinade add the mayonnaise.
+Whisk to combine, cover, and set aside in the refrigerator.⅓ cup mayonnaise

-- While chicken is marinating, boil eggs, cook bacon, wash, and cut lettuce.
-The lettuce, bacon, eggs, avocado, and blue cheese can be assembled on plates and set aside in the refrigerator while grilling the chicken, peaches, and corn.
+- While chicken is marinating, boil the eggs, cook the bacon, wash, and cut lettuce.
+The lettuce, bacon, eggs, avocado, and blue cheese can be assembled on plates and set aside in the refrigerator while grilling the chicken, peaches, and corn.18 ounces package romaine lettuce, 2 hardboiled eggs, 4 slices bacon, 1 avocado, ⅓ cup blue cheese crumbles

 - Preheat grill to medium high heat and oil grate.
 Grill corn 15-20 minutes, rotating every 4-5 minutes.
 Grill peaches on cut side only for 5 minutes or until charred.
-Set both aside to cool.
+Set both aside to cool.4 ears corn, 2 fresh peaches

-- Grill chicken 4 minutes per side.
-Use a thermometer to make sure it reaches a temperature of 160ºF.
+- Grill the chicken 4 minutes per side or until it reaches a temperature of 160ºF.

 - Cut corn off of cobs, slice peaches and chicken.
 Divide between assembled plates.
 Drizzle with honey mustard dressing and garnish with fresh chives.